Hubert Bruls: Early life

 Bruls attended the former Bisschoppelijk College in Sittard – a gymnasium, the highest level of Dutch secondary education.
 He then studied political science at Radboud University Nijmegen, before working for the trade union NOVON/ABVAKABO.
 From 1998, he served as a member of the municipal council of Nijmegen and later an alderman in its municipal executive.

 Career

-Bruls has held the mayorship of Nijmegen since 2012, with the city's municipal council approving a second six-year term in 2018.
+Bruls has held the mayorship of Nijmegen since May 2012, with the city's municipal council approving a second six-year term in 2018, and a third six-year term from 2024.

 He is also ex officio chairman of the South Gelderland safety region, as well as, since 2016, chairman of the Security Council (Veiligheidsberaad), which encompasses the 25 Dutch safety regions.

-In this last role he has been the main liaison between the Minister of Health and the safety regions during the COVID-19 pandemic.
+In this last role he was the main liaison between the Minister of Health and the safety regions during the COVID-19 pandemic.
 He currently also serves as deputy chairman of the Association of Netherlands Municipalities (VNG) under the leadership of chairman and The Hague Mayor Jan van Zanen.

 Before becoming Mayor of Nijmegen Bruls was a member of the House of Representatives (2002–2005) and Mayor of Venlo (2005–2012).